 - Injun Country: Charlie, a member of Chris' wagon train, is worried about being attacked by the Apache as the expedition is approaching their territory.

-- Newspaper Dating: Chirs realizes that he is in the future when he sees a calendar dated 1961 in Joe's diner.
+- Newspaper Dating: Chris realizes that he is in the future when he sees a calendar dated 1961 in Joe's diner.

-- Time-Travel Episode: A simple search for water sends Christian Horn 114 years into the future into the year 1961.
+- Time Travel Episode: A simple search for water sends Christian Horn to the year 1961, 114 years into the future.